How to Install Docker on Debian 12, 11, or 10

 This command starts the Docker service and configures it to launch automatically upon system boot, ensuring its availability after each startup.

-Stop Docker Service on Debian via systemd
+Stop Docker Service via systemd

 In certain circumstances, you may want to stop the Docker service.
 Systemd provides a straightforward command to accomplish this: